-As noted previously and on Figure 8 for June 2007 the sewerage system has failed during floods in the past.
+As noted previously and shown on Figure 8 for the June 2007 event, the sewerage system has failed during floods in the past.
 This failure represents a significant health risk to residents who wade through floodwaters.
 Failure predominantly occurs due to power outages (fallen power lines) but in large events the pumping stations may be turned off due to the influx of flood waters into the sewerage system.